A. W. Dobbie: Business and retail

-In 1895 a branch of the company was established at 307–309, Hay Street east, in Perth, Western Australia, and in 1898 opened showrooms closer to the centre of town at 459 Hay Street, with agencies in Kalgoorlie, Fremantle and Bunbury.
+In 1895, a branch of the company was established at 307–309 Hay Street east, Perth, Western Australia, and in 1898, opened showrooms closer to the centre of town at 459 Hay Street, with agencies in Kalgoorlie, Fremantle and Bunbury.
 A grandiose new showroom at 580–582 Hay Street was opened in 1906.
 The Western Australian factory closed in the 1920s after adverse rulings on tradesmen's and apprentices' pay, and retail operations were taken over by Arthur W. Lushey in 1932.

-Around 1903 the firm was restructured as a private company jointly owned by Alexander Williamson Dobbie, James Edward Molloy Morley, Alexander Herbert Dobbie and Hector John Dobbie.
+In about 1903, the firm was restructured as a private company jointly owned by Alexander Williamson Dobbie, James Edward Molloy Morley, Alexander Herbert Dobbie and Hector John Dobbie.
 Hector died in 1906 and the partnership was dissolved in December 1910.

 Other interests

 His home in College Park was well known for its profusion of mechanical and scientific gadgets and curiosities, and his garden, where he grew an abundance of prize-winning flowers.

 He was a prominent member of the Royal Agricultural Society, Photographic Society (vice president in 1895 and president in 1896 and 1897), League of the Empire, Adelaide Philosophical Society, Adelaide Benevolent and Strangers' Friend Society, Royal Geographical Society, Chamber of Manufactures, director of Broken Hill Proprietary, and from age 18 an adherent of the Wesleyan Methodist church and a Sunday School superintendent for 10 years, latterly at the Kent Town church.
 A proud Scotsman, he was a founding member of the Royal Caledonian Society of South Australia.

 He was member of the General Committee and the Executive of both Prince Alfred College and the Methodist Ladies' College.

 Largely self-educated, he was by some dubbed "Adelaide's Edison" for his inventiveness, absorption in his work, and his absent-mindedness.
 Influenced by his friend and kindred spirit D. B. Adamson, he took a great interest in astronomy.
 He built several telescopes from instructions found in English Mechanic magazine.

-His first, completed in 1874, had a 6.5 in (glass, not speculum metal) reflector, and his second, which took 11 years to complete, had a 12.5 in diameter reflector, the largest privately owned telescope in Australia.
+His first telescope, completed in 1874, had a 6.5 cm (glass, not speculum metal) reflector, and his second, which took 11 years to complete, had a 12.5 cm reflector, the largest privately owned telescope in Australia.
 He ground and silvered (to a method expounded by John Browning) the mirror himself, and cast and turned the mount and all the mechanism, all in brass of course.
-In 1895 he demonstrated projection of stereoscopic images using red and green filters on the two oxy-hydrogen projectors.
+In 1895 he demonstrated projection of stereoscopic images using red and green filters on the two oxyhydrogen projectors.
 The following year he demonstrated X-ray photography in conjunction with Professor W. H. Bragg.
 He experimented with the "audiphone", by which some deaf persons were able to hear by amplified sound being transmitted through the teeth.

 He gave many lectures on scientific and occult subjects and gave demonstrations on hypnosis, or mesmerism, which he treated seriously rather than as a stage act.
 He was an expert hypnotist, and on several occasions demonstrated its use in dentistry.
 He was particularly interested in the phenomenon of clairvoyance apparently exhibited by hypnotised subjects.